Running the Gauntlet: Thor the Warrior

 Meet the Crowd Favorite!

-Hello there friends, and welcome to "Running the Gauntlet Part II", where we will be taking a look at Thor, the main strongman for the group of Heroes in Gauntlet 2014.
-The Warrior is perfect for those who like to get up front and personal with all of the monsters and villains from within the Gauntlet.
+Hello there friends, this article will be taking a look at Thor, the main strongman for the group of Heroes in Gauntlet, 2014.
+The Warrior is perfect for those who like to get upfront and personal with all of the monsters and villains from within the Gauntlet.
 If you want to take the battle right to the enemy rather than stay away and attack from afar, Thor is the right man for you.
 So, let's cut right to the chase!

 Controlling the Warrior